What Is No Seasoning Cash Out Refinance?

 What Is Delayed Financing and How Does It Work?

-Delayed financing is Fannie Mae and Freddie Mac’s program for people who paid cash and want their money back.
-You have 6 months from the day you close to refinance.
-Not 7 months, not “around” 6 months - exactly 6 months or you’re done.
-Miss that window and you’re waiting another 6 months for regular cash-out eligibility.
+Delayed financing is Fannie Mae and Freddie Mac’s program for cash buyers who want their money back.
+You have exactly 6 months from closing to refinance - miss it and you wait another 6 months for regular cash-out.

 What Are the Key Differences Between Delayed Financing and No-Seasoning DSCR?